nadirfl/riceplant-disease-classifier/README.md

 6. Interpretation
 7. Validation

-TODO: add index for titles according to table of contents

 ## 1. Project goal and motivation
 For this project, I wanted to build an application that could potentially solve a real-world problem.
 I was also keen on experimenting with Computer Vision and Image Classifiers more since these are fascinating concepts that I'd like to know more of.